jtgrassie/monero-pool/README.md

 This instructs `monerod` to send the required signal, *SIGUSR1*, to your pool whenever a new block is added to the chain.

-Using this mechanism has a significant benefit - your pool *immediatley* knows when to fetch a new block template to send to your miners.
+Using this mechanism has a *significant* benefit - your pool *immediatley* knows when to fetch a new block template to send to your miners.
 You're essentially giving your miners a head-start over miners in pools which use polling (which is what all the other pool implementations do).

 ## Running

-Ensure you have your Monero daemon (`monerod`) and wallet RPC (`monero-wallet-rpc`) up and running with the correct host and port settings as defined in the pool config file.
+Ensure you have your Monero daemon (`monerod`) and wallet RPC (`monero-wallet-rpc`) up and running with the correct host and port settings as defined in your pool config file.

-It is highly recommended to run these on the same host as the pool server to avoid network latency when their RPC methods are called.
+It is highly recommended to run these on the same host as the pool server to avoid any network latency when their RPC methods are called.

-Then simply `cd build/debug|release` and run `./monero-pool`.
+Then simply `cd build/[debug|release]` and run `./monero-pool`.

+### Command-line parameters

+A few of the configuration options can be overridden via the following command-line parameters:

+    -c, --config-file <file>
+    -l, --log-file <file>
+    -b, --block-notified [0|1]
+    -d, --data-dir <dir>
+    -p, --pid-file <file>
+    -f, --forked [0|1]

 ## Web UI

 There is a minimal web UI that gets served on the port specified in the config file.
-It's advisable to use either Apache or Nginx as a proxy in front of this with some appropriate caching.
+If you plan on running a *public* pool, it's advisable to use either Apache or Nginx as a proxy in front of this with some appropriate caching configured.
+The goal is to offload browser based traffic to something built for the task and allow the pool to focus on its primary function - serving miners.

+If you intend to make changes to the web UI, note that the HTML gets compiled into the pool binary.
+The single web page that gets served simply makes use of a JSON endpoint to populate the stats.

 ## SSL